13th SUNDAY IN ORDINARY TIME (Cycle B)

 The Second Reading 2 Corinthians 8:7, 9, 13-15 ~ The Need for Charity

 St. Paul's second letter to the church at Corinth, Greece, written from Macedonia about a year after his first letter, is a letter of recommendation for Titus and an unnamed missionary companion.
 Paul sent Titus (who had since arrived) to correct and encourage the community in faith and right teaching (8:6-7, 16-17).
-Among other problems, it appears the Corinthians are not meeting the needs of the poor within their community.
+Among other problems, it appears the Corinthians were not meeting the needs of people experiencing poverty within their community.

 Today's Second Reading should cause us to reflect on our responsibility to love our neighbor as ourselves, which Jesus identified as the second greatest commandment (Mt 23:39).
 We must resolve to share our resources with those in need as a demonstration of our obedience to Jesus's command to "love our neighbor as ourselves."
 We should do this in gratitude for the sacrifice of our Lord and Savior on our behalf and for the resulting temporal and eternal blessings we have received.